eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 - **Program Save, Current Program Save, Current Program Revert**.
 These functions save and revert the current program (patch) of the modules.
 See the section on Program Change and Program Save below for more information.

+- **Reset and Change ID**.
+It may be convenient to program a module's ID over MIDI, but we cannot require that the module respond to sysex.
+Instead, a module may respond to *Reset ID* to reset its ID to its default state, and to *Change ID* to change the ID to a new ID.
+Only one module should be listening when this message is sent.
+If a module responds to multiple IDs, it should change its first ID in response to this message.

 - **Parameters for IDs** These provide the first 16 parameters for IDs 9 through 15, which do not have parmeter space allocated to them in CC.
 They are the parameters "a" through "p".
 This region is largely intended as an optional spillover for additional IDs, and is not expected to be used very much.

 - **Reserved** These parameters are reserved.
 Do not use or reassign them.